 The numbers in the shaded boxes are called factors.
 You will learn more about factors later in the packet.
 The numbers you write in the white boxes are called products and are the results of multiplication.

-- 1) Complete this 1-5 multiplication table. - 2) Look at these diagonal numbers (1, 4, 9, 16, 25).
+2) Look at these diagonal numbers (1, 4, 9, 16, 25).
 Do you notice anything special about these numbers?